Le Jerk !: Lyrics and music

 "Le Jerk !" was a huge success in the French discothèques.
 Elia Habib, a specialist of the French charts, considers that this is due to the "modern and lively writing" of the song.
 Lyrically, it deals with the story of two characters, named Joséphine and Roger, who have a routine life (she works as a secretary, he works in a factory).
-Both are eagerly awaiting the end of each day to take the bus to go dancing the jerk at 'La Boîte à Gogos'.
+Both are eagerly awaiting the end of each day to take the bus to go dancing the jerk at 'Le Club à Gogo'.
 There, they meet, fall in love, get married and give birth to quadruplets, named Gustave, Alphonse, Arthur and Philibert.
 Thus, the jerk had saved from their monotonous universe and made them able to discover love.

 The song has been accused of plagiarism by the publisher of Jean-Jacques Goldman, as the song's refrain is similar to that of "Quand la musique est bonne", but the court action was cancelled.

 Two black female vocalists also participate in the chorus and appear in the music video.